retypeapp/retype/configuration/page.md

 ```

 !!!
-If you add a config to both locations, the [Front Matter](../faq.md) of a `.md` page take precedence.
+If you add a config to both locations, the [page metadata](../faq.md#what-is-page-metadata) take precedence.
 !!!

 See [Folder configuration](folder.md) for details on how to configure a folder.